 Under certain circumstances, vandalism attracts severe penalties, especially if it leads to interruption of public services like utilities, phone lines, and communications networks.
 These acts may attract third-degree felony charges that are punishable by five years of imprisonment and a fine of up to $5,000.
 Similar charges may apply if vandalism entails defacing a mosque, church, synagogue, or place of worship.

 Simple assault is a second-degree misdemeanor whose punishment includes imprisonment not exceeding 60 days.
 A conviction for simple assault may also attract a fine not exceeding $500.
 Aggravated assault is a third-degree felony.
-Penalties include imprisonment of up to 5 years and a fine not exceeding $5,000.
+Penalties can include imprisonment of up to 5 years and fine not exceeding $5,000.

 Other common criminal arrests in Florida include sex crimes and drug crimes.
 If you have been arrested for any criminal activity in Florida, you should contact a criminal defense attorney immediately.
-Shrader Law, PLLC, provides the best criminal defense in Florida.
+Shrader Law, PLLC, provides the best criminal defense services in Florida.